UniconLabs/dockerized-idp-testbed/README.md

 1. `ctrl+c` then `docker-compose rm` cleans everything up to try again.

 ## Prepping for the Test
-If testing the IdP build process locally, you'll want to make sure to `docker pull centos:centos7` to ensure that you have the latest before building the IdP.
+If testing the Shibboleth IdP build process locally, you'll want to make sure to `docker pull centos:centos7` to ensure that you have the latest before building the IdP.
 This will ensure that your version will match what Docker Hub will use when it builds.

 Build the IdP with `docker build --tag="unicon/shibboleth-idp:<version>" .`.
 Make sure the `FROM` entry in testbed's `idp/Dockerfile` matches the tag used in the idp build  or Docker Compose will pull the wrong version when running the Testbed (see step #1).

+If testing the SimpleSAMLphp build process locally, you'll want to make sure to `docker pull centos:centos7` to ensure that you have the latest before building the image.
+This will ensure that your version will match what Docker Hub will use when it builds.

+Build the application with `docker build --tag="unicon/simplesamlphp:<version>" .`.
+Make sure the `FROM` entry in testbed's `simplesamlphp/Dockerfile` matches the tag used in the ssp build or Docker Compose will pull the wrong version when running the Testbed (see step #1).

-## HTTP/2 support
+## HTTP/2 support for Shibboleth IdP
 HTTP/2 support can be added to Jetty by doing the following:

 1. Adding the following to the `idp-http2/Dockerfile`: